 The Albany Institute presents a broad range of public programs related to our collections, exhibitions, and special projects.

 Bring your family to the museum and spend the day being creative!
 Adults and children of all ages are welcome to join us in the Albany Institute art studio on Saturdays for drop in art making.
-This fall, and early winter visit with artists of the Mohawk Hudson Regional exhibition as they make guest appearances during Art for All days.
-Activities include painting, felting, drawing exercises, multi media work, collage and more!
+This season visit with artists of the Mohawk Hudson Regional exhibition as they make guest appearances during Art for All days.
+Activities include painting, weaving, drawing exercises, multi media work, collage and more!

 FREE with museum admission

 This season is a great time to visit and meet artists of the Mohawk Hudson Regional Exhibition!